bobk48/linuxthetextbook/README.md

 The contents of the folders in this repository are as follows:

-ICE - In-Chapter Exercise solutions for sample chapters. advisories - Documents related to the advisories. chap18 through chapW28 - Long C, Python, etc. program source code for the listed chapters.
+ICE - In-Chapter Exercise solutions for sample chapters.

+advisories - Documents related to the advisories.

+chap18 through chapW28 - Long C, Python, etc. program source code for the listed chapters.

 Errata.docx - Errata found or reported by the Last revised date.

 README.md - This readme page contents.

-ch12.zip through chW30.zip - Long C, Python, etc. program source code for the listed chapters. weblinks.docx - Weblinks for all chapters.
+ch12.zip through chW30.zip - Long C, Python, etc. program source code for the listed chapters.

+weblinks.docx - Weblinks for all chapters.

-The above folders contain elements in individual files, for your examination, use, and download.
+The above folders contain elements either sub-folders, or in individual files, for your examination, use, and download.

 The URL of the CRC website containing the supplementary material described in the Preface of the printed book is -